 1546 - Spanish explorer Inigo Ortiz de Retes names the other main island New Guinea because the islanders resemble the people of Guinea in Africa.

-1884 - Britain establishes a protectorate over south-east New Guinea, while Germany annexes the northern part of New Guinea.
+1884 - Britain establishes a protectorate, British New Guinea (BNG), over south-east New Guinea, while Germany annexes the northern part of New Guinea.

 1906 - Control of British New Guinea transferred to the newly independent Commonwealth of Australia and renamed Territory of Papua.

-1914 - Australian forces occupy German New Guinea during World War I.
+1914 - Australian forces occupy German New Guinea during the First World War.

 1921 - After the war the League of Nations grants Australia a mandate to run German New Guinea.
 This new Mandated Territory of New Guinea is governed totally separately from the Territory of Papua.